bas-ansible-roles-collection/system-users/README.md

 This role does support setting user passwords where there is no other option, however long term support by this role is not guaranteed and will be removed if possible in future.

+### Secondary groups

+This role supports ensuring users are members of whichever secondary groups are set in the *secondary_groups* option of a user.
+If a user should be granted sudo privileges the user will also be made a member of the relevant sudo group.

+Secondary group assignments are cumulative and it is not possible to remove a user from a secondary group they have previously been a member of.
+A workaround for this would be to remove the user and re-add them with the reduced, or altered, set of secondary groups.

+This is considered a limitation, see the *Limitations* section for more information.

+See the *Sudo users* sub-section of this section for more information on assigning users sudo privileges.

+Note: This does not apply to the primary group, which can only be the value of the 'primary_group' option, if specified.

 ### Sudo users